6 Cost Savers to Prep for Editing

 It's often tough for writers to gain perspective on their work, which is why even experienced ones tend to hire editors.
 But you can save some money up front by using a writing group or beta readers to road test your baby.

 If you use beta readers, select ones who’ll give honest feedback; for instance, your life partner may be concerned about hurting your feelings.
 Using beta readers that will see the text from a variety of perspectives is also key.
-For a lay book about sustainable gardening, for instance, an author could benefit from a few beta readers who lack a green thumb, along with avid gardeners, and a professional horticulturist.
+For a lay book that is about starting to learn sustainable gardening, for instance, an author could benefit most from beta readers who lack a green thumb, along with perhaps an avid gardener, and a professional horticulturist.

 Regardless of review approach used, if your early reviewers are not professional editors or seasoned writers, look for patterns rather than necessarily assuming someone's comments about what needs fixing in text are accurate.
 That is, particularly if two or more people struggle with a section of content, take a closer look at it to see what could trip up readers.
 But be sure to ask questions to learn whether a reviewer may not be your best guide because they had an idiosyncratic response to the content, such as disliking a character who reminds them of an estranged relative.
 To make the early review process easier, investigate online sites such as ruzuku.com, which one of my long-term clients swears by for posting chapters and receiving beta feedback.